Mahfuz5634/Mahfuz5634/README.md

-# 💫 About Me:
-Hi there 👋, I'm Mahfuz<br>🎯 Competitive Programmer | Fullstack Web Developer<br><br>I love solving algorithmic problems and building clean, practical web applications.
-Currently, I am improving my coding skills with regular contests while building projects with HTML, CSS, JavaScript, React, and MySQL to strengthen my web development journey.
+# Hi there 👋, I’m Mahfuz
+🎯 Competitive Programmer | Fullstack Web Developer

+I’m passionate about solving complex algorithmic problems and building clean, user-friendly, and scalable web applications.
+I regularly participate in programming contests to sharpen my problem-solving skills and deepen my understanding of data structures and algorithms.

+On the development side, I’m focused on creating practical projects using HTML, CSS, JavaScript, React, PHP, and MySQL.
+My current goal is to strengthen my fullstack development skills by working on real-world projects, exploring modern frameworks, and learning best practices for performance and security.

+I enjoy continuous learning, taking on new challenges, and collaborating on impactful projects that make a difference. 🚀

 ## 🌐 Socials: